Rosamel Farm 1840s

 The property was a natural landing for boats in the Leschenault Estuary.

-At one stage, Rosamel Farm was leased by John Allnutt Snr and in other years Waller Clifton employed Hut Keepers, usually ex-convicts, to maintain the property.
+At one point, John Allnutt Snr leased Rosamel Farm; in other years, Waller Clifton employed Hut Keepers, usually ex-convicts, to maintain the property.

-His grandson, John Edward Martin (JEM or Teddy) Clifton, for many years managed the farm.
+His grandson, John Edward Martin (JEM or Teddy) Clifton, managed the farm for many years.
 Born in 1844, John Clifton resided at Rosamel as a bachelor before marrying his second cousin, Anne Emily Fanny Clifton, in 1871 in Albany.

-John Clifton resided at Rosamel practically the day of his death in 1912.
+John Clifton resided at Rosamel until he died in 1912.
 His wife predeceased him by 18 years.

 There was a great Tuart tree on the property.
 Every night he hoisted a large cask out of the reach of snakes and natives and slept in peace.
 He also used the cask as a wardrobe and, on one occasion, a sow deposited her litter on the owner’s dress suit, much to his disgust.